 Networks and Collaboration in the Public Sector Essential research approaches, methodologies and analytic tools

 The Projectification of the Public Sector

 This book is based upon and extends the theoretical and empirical work of the author over the last decade.
-It integrates material deriving from his previous conceptual and empirical work in this field, combined with new empirical evidence gathered from a large cross-European Commission H2020 ...
+It integrates material deriving from his previous conceptual and empirical work in this field, together with new empirical evidence from emerging research.
+Public Service Logic ...